Vyral/marc-highfill-recruiting/_posts/2021-01-15-why-did-brett-dieringer-join-exit-first-realty.md

 *Here’s the story of agent Brett Dieringer’s time at Exit First Realty.*

 Today we’re joined by Realtor-extraordinaire Brett Dieringer to discuss his journey in the real estate business.
-We’ll talk about how he chose the real estate profession, what convinced him to join Exit First Realty, and how we’ve helped propel his career.
+We’ll talk about why he chose the real estate profession, what convinced him to join Exit First Realty, and how we’ve helped propel his career.
 If you’re thinking of becoming a real estate agent or are looking to join a brokerage that can build your business, this interview is for you.&nbsp;

 **Feel free to watch the video above in its entirety, or use these timestamps to skip ahead to various sections at your leisure:**